|Cape Flattery, WA|

 In 1999, substantial maintenance and repair work was performed on the island's remaining structures.
 Windows and rotten beams were replaced, walls were plastered, smoke detectors were installed, and the fog signal was repaired.
 A fence was rebuilt around the cemetery, which contains the graves of two keeper's children, a reminder of the many people who once called Tatoosh Island home.

 In September 2009, a three-phase clean-up of Cape Flattery was completed by the Coast Guard.
 A thirty-foot skeletal light tower topped by a solar-powered LED light was installed on the island in 2008, allowing old generators and fuel tanks to be removed.
-The decommissioned Cape Flattery Lighthouse will eventually be turned over to the Makah Indian Tribe, who control the island.
+The decommissioned Cape Flattery Lighthouse has been turned over to the Makah Indian Tribe, who control the island.

 Head Keepers: Francis James (1857 - 1858), George W. Gerrish (1858 – 1860), William W. Winsor (1860 – 1861), D. Wallace (1861 – 1862), George K. Smith (1862 – 1864), Jeremiah C. Floyd (1864 – 1868), Alexander Sampson (1868 – 1872), J. C. Floyd (1872 – 1879), Alexander Sampson (1879 – 1893), Charles W. Sheldon (1893), George H. Stillwell (1893 – 1895), Edmund Bailey (1895 – 1898), George G. Crawford (1898 – 1900), John M. Cowan (1900 – 1932), Arthur J. Woods (1932 - ), Richmond E. Umdenstock (at least 1940).